studio-node/CampusTour/docs/kanban.md

 - **Backlog**: Tasks yet to be started.
 These are typically derived from the requirements and specifications documents.
 - **To Do**: Tasks planned for the current development cycle/sprint.
 - **In Progress**: Tasks currently being worked on.
-- **Needs Review / QA**: Tasks completed by the developer and awaiting review or quality assurance testing.
 - **Done**: Completed and verified tasks.
 - **Blocked**: Tasks that cannot proceed due to external dependencies or issues.